SLMitch/docker-vsftpd/README.md

 An example compose file is provided here in docker-compose.yml.
 This is for the common scenario of sharing from Docker swarm the contents of a network-attached volume as a read-only anonymous-ftp service.

+Status: DO NOT USE.
+I've had constant segfault crashes with vsftpd version 3.0.3 under Alpine and Ubuntu.
+I've switched to proftpd (see that image).

 ### Variables

 Variable | Default | Description |